-What is important to note here is that work from home as the sole option is not so much desired than having that choice to do so.
+What is important to note here is that working from home as the sole option is not so much desired as having that choice to do so.
 In Singapore, nine in 10 employees want to work from home to some extent.
 Only a small portion wanted it to be a permanent arrangement.

 How can such flexibility be a perk for new hires?

 Flexibility breeds creativity